-- PRINT
+PRINT

-- o Poster
+- Poster

-- o Flyer
+- Flyer

-- o Print Ad
+- Print Advertisement

-- o Table Tent
+- Table Tent

-- DIGITAL
+DIGITAL

-- o Email blast
+- Email blast

-- o Banner
+- Banner

 - Social Media Graphics

-- OUTDOOR
+OUTDOOR

-- Billboard

-- o Banner
+- Billboard - Banner

-- RESOURCES
+RESOURCES

-- Marketing Best Practices

-- Social Media Guidelines
+- Marketing Best Practices - Social Media Guidelines

-If you have artwork needs and/or sizing which many not be available on the NCAA Championships Marketing Portal, you may submit a special request through the portal.
+If you have artwork needs and/or sizing which many not be available on the NCAA Online Marketing Website, you may submit a special request through the website.
 Any additional questions can be directed to ncaachampspromotions@ncaa.org.

 All requests - artwork and reimbursement - must be approved by the national office staff before you proceed.
-Artwork requests and approvals will be managed through the portal.
-If you do not have a local print vendor, a list of NCAA preferred vendors is available within the portal.
-Collateral should not be created outside of the NCAA Championships Marketing Portal.
-The portal ensures proper usage of NCAA logos, trademarks, and championship photos, as well as ensures consistent branding across each championship round and all 90 NCAA Championships.
+Artwork requests and approvals will be managed through the website.
+If you do not have a local print vendor, we have listed NCAA preferred vendors on the website.

+Collateral should not be created outside of the NCAA Online Marketing Website.
+The website ensures proper usage of NCAA logos and trademarks, as well as ensures consistent branding across each championship round and all 90 NCAA Championships.